A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 As a kid, Joan said, Emilie was “crazy funny,” fast, and sharp.
 “She could have been a stand-up comedian.
 When she was on her game her timing was perfect.”

-Emilie was an honor-roll student and an artist like her father, whose oil paintings of landscapes and still-lifes speckle the walls of the Morrises living room.
+Emilie was an honor-roll student and an artist like her father, whose oil paintings of landscapes and still lifes speckle the walls of the Morrises’ living room.
 But she also had daredevil tendencies, whether on her bike or rollerblades or diving board or the trampoline in her backyard.
 In middle school, her math teacher — James Bliss Wilder III, then new to the school district — encouraged Emilie to channel that energy into cross-country running, Joan said.
 He coached the sport at Lindbergh High School.

 Lindbergh was a public-schooling gem of St. Louis County, at one time the largest high school in the state.
 (In more recent years, it was named a National Blue Ribbon School, and ranked in Missouri’s top 10 best public high schools.)
 As coach of the Lindbergh Lady Flyers, Wilder was “Mr. Wonderful,” Joan recalled, dedicated to the team and personally invested in his athletes.
 “He was sincere.
 He would look you straight in the eye when he would talk to you.”
 With Wilder’s coaching, Emilie became an exceptionally good runner, often earning the best times on her team.